 In 2012, the number of prescriptions written for opioid pain medication reaches 259 million, enough for every adult in the United States to have a bottle of pills.

-2015: OPIOID DEATHS NEARLY TRIPLE

-Overdose deaths from prescription opioids and heroin reach $33,000,^2$ almost triple the number of overdose deaths since $1999.^3$
+2013: THE RISE OF SYNTHETIC OPIOIDS Overdose deaths from synthetic opioids, like fentanyl, increase.
+Fentanyl is 50x stronger than heroin and 100x stronger than morphine.
+2015: OPIOID DEATHS NEARLY TRIPLE Overdose deaths from prescription opioids and heroin reach 33,000, almost triple the number of overdose deaths since 1999.

 Opium has been around since at least 3400 BC.
 Known as the "joy plant," it was cultivated by Sumerians in lower Mesopotamia, now current-day Iraq.
 Its use, both as a pain reliever and soporific, spread through the Middle East, India, Greece, China and Europe.
 [PBS]

+1900s-10s

 FREE HEROIN

 A philanthropic vorganization provides free he

 1898: HEROIN

 A German pharmaceutical company synthesizes heroin from morphine and introduces it as a cough and cold remedy.
 It is considered less addictive than morphine.

 Meldrum

 provides free heroin to morphine addicts to help them quit.
 Americans crush the pills and inhale the powder for a more intense high.

-1906: FOOD AND DRUGS ACT

-Pharmaceutical companies must accurately label their products and list dangerous ingredients, such as alcohol, heroin and cocaine.

-1914: NARCOTICS TAXED

-The Harrison Narcotics Tax Act taxes those who import, manufacture, or prescribe narcotics. $^{\rm 4}$

-PBS Frontline, Meldrum, FDA, PBS Frontline, Meldruma
+1906: FOOD AND DRUGS ACT Pharmaceutical companies must accurately label their products and list dangerous ingredients, such as alcohol, heroin and cocaine.
+1914: NARCOTICS TAXED The Harrison Narcotics Tax Act taxes those who import, manufacture, or prescribe narcotics.
+PBS Frontline, Meldrum, FDA, PBS Frontline, Meldruma 1920s

-1920s

 1920: HYDROCODONE

 A German pharmaceutical company develops hydrocodone, another opiate painkiller.1

 1923: LEGAL NARCOTICS BANNED

 All legal narcotics are banned under the U.S. Treasury Department's Narcotics Division.

+•

+:

-• × Sur 11 7
+× Sur 11 ļ

 1924: ANTI-HEROIN ACT U.S. makes the manufacture and possession of heroin illegal.

 NY Magazine, PBS Frontline, History.com

 2016: CDC GUIDELINES